-If a manufacturer rebate is offered on a purchase you make, policy requires that the rebate check is made payable to the Shelby County Schools.
-You must submit the rebate check to Finance.
+If a manufacturer rebate is offered on a purchase, policy requires that the rebate check is made payable to the Shelby County Schools.
+School/Office must submit the rebate check to Finance.
 Failure to do so may result in investigation, criminal prosecution and disciplinary action.